Area of Focus

 Addressing Rural Mental Health

-The Mountain Plains MHTTC plans to address the rural barriers around mental healthcare accessibility, availability, and acceptability in Region 8.
-As an example, the Mountain Plains MHTTC will develop and provide training and technical assistance that:
+The Mountain Plains MHTTC is addressing the barriers of rural mental healthcare accessibility, availability, and acceptability in Region 8 by developing and providing training and technical assistance that:

 Rural Mental Health Resources